-Because the fontanelles of infants are still open, the accumulation of CSF can lead to macrocephaly; this accommodation offsets the elevation in ICP, meaning that neurological symptoms often develop later than in older patients whose fontanelles are closed!
+Because the fontanelles of infants are still open, the accumulation of CSF can lead to macrocephaly; this accommodation offsets the elevation in ICP, meaning that neurological symptoms often develop later than in older patients, whose fontanelles are closed.

-- Urinary incontinence
+Urinary incontinence

 - Rule out other causes of symptoms

-MRI (preferred for children) or CT
+MRI or CT

-- Features of acute hydrocephalus:
+- Features of acute hydrocephalus

-Hydrocephalus ex vacuo is often classified as a form of hydrocephalus, however, this is a misnomer as it is not a true hydrocephalus.
+- Definition: Hydrocephalus ex vacuo is often classified as a form of hydrocephalus, however, this is a misnomer as it is not a true hydrocephalus.
 The ventricles and subarachnoid space appear enlarged secondary to loss of brain tissue; however, intracranial pressure and flow of cerebrospinal fluid are normal.

 The differential diagnoses listed here are not exhaustive.

-Most types of hydrocephalus are progressive and present a risk of neurological damage.
+Most types of hydrocephalus are progressive and carry a risk of neurological damage.
 Definitive treatment of hydrocephalus involves the drainage of excess CSF via a cerebral shunt, usually into the peritoneum (e.g., ventriculoperitoneal or VP shunt).